arkavo/CUDA-METRO/README.md

     "Prefix"            : String value to appear in FRONT of output folder }
 ```
-> **_NOTE 1:_** The simulator can work in *either* Curie Temperature or DMI mode, because of the different Hamiltonians, while it is easy to see its an OR condition, please do not attempt to use 1 on both.
+> **_NOTE 1:_** The simulator can work in *either* Critical Temperature or DMI mode, because of the different Hamiltonians, while it is easy to see its an OR condition, please do not attempt to use 1 on both.
 >
 > **_NOTE 2:_** The total number of raw MC steps will be ```Blocks x (MC Phase 1 runs x MC Phase 1 size + MC Phase 1 runs x MC Phase 1 size)```.
-We typically divide the phases to study the Curie temperature, since that typically gives the simulation time to settle down in ```Phase 1``` and then find out the statistical properties in ```Phase 2```(which is our data collection phase).
+We typically divide the phases to study the Critical temperature, since that typically gives the simulation time to settle down in ```Phase 1``` and then find out the statistical properties in ```Phase 2```(which is our data collection phase).
 For any raw simulation, where the evolution of states are required from start to finish, one may keep any one phase and omit the other.

 # Functions